pauldcarroll/Forecasting/README.md

 # Forecasting
-A repo of different forecasting methods appropriate for different situations
+A repo of different forecasting methods appropriate for different situations.

 Within this repo, there are several ways of going about Time Series Forecasting.